KukR1/social-brothers-app-test/README.md

-# social-brothers-app-test
+# Developed with Vite, React and Tailwind
-## Developed with Vite, React and Tailwind
+Replace the .env.example with the correct URLs in order for the app to work properly.